wanze/SeoMaestro/README.md

 ### Available Selectors

 The _Seo Maestro_ fieldtype does not support to query meta data with selectors, e.g. `seo.meta.title%=foo` won't work.
-All meta data is stored as JSON, allowing to add new data anytime without the need for database migrations.
+All meta data is stored as JSON, allowing to add new data anytime without the need to change the database schema.
 However, the module stores some useful flags whenever a page is saved, and these flags can be used in selectors:

 * `sitemap_include` to quickly query if a page is included or excluded in the sitemap.
 * `<group>_inherit` is set to `1`, if a page inherits _all_ meta data of a given group.